Church Street Refurbishment

 Barton’s Hospital Almshouses were rebuilt in 1701; the current building dates from the late 19th century and it has an inscription stone dating it from 1910.
 The properties have been extended in a piecemeal fashion since then.
 They remain available to house six local persons in need and the Trustees seek to provide them as truly affordable accommodation.

 Buckingham has a long history of almshouse provision.
 Christ’s Hospital was reinstated by Queen Elizabeth I in 1597 and it is situated near the site of St Lawrence Hospital, which was probably a facility for lepers, dating from 1312.
 Christ’s Hospital appears to have been funded by Buckingham’s wool trade and its two fairs.

-Please contact the Secretary via email@example.com if you would like further information on supporting or fundraising for the Church Street refurbishment project.
+Please contact the Secretary via email@example.com if you would like further information on the Church Street refurbishment project.

 Webmaster, June 2020